At The Festival of Quilts this year we have so many exciting Birthday celebrations for you to enjoy!

 - The ‘Spotlight@40’ exhibition

 Do you enjoy a party?
 Well, the Festival Dinner this year (Thursday) will be celebrating The Guild’s 40th Birthday.
 Come along and enjoy our fantastic key note speaker, Michael James.
-Tickets are limited so book early to avoid disappointment.
+Tickets are limited.

 Michael is an artist and educator from the US.
 He was a prominent figure in the art quilt movement of the 1970s and his textiles have been recognised and exhibited internationally.
 Michael has a gallery at the Festival for the first time since 2006.

-The lecture by Heather Audin, Curator of The Quilters’ Guild Collection discusses the items in The Collection’s exhibition at The Festival in greater detail.
-‘Exploring Four Decades of The Quilters’ Guild Collection‘ (Friday morning) will be perfect for those of you wanting to dive deeper into the history of these pieces and their makers.
+The lecture by Heather Audin, Curator of The Quilters’ Guild Collection discusses the items in The Collection’s exhibition at the Festival in greater detail.
+‘Exploring Four Decades of The Quilters’ Guild Collection‘ (Friday morning at 10.30am) will be perfect for those of you wanting to dive deeper into the history of these pieces and their makers.

 The Coverlet features a lot of appliqué which makes it an unusual piece as this is rare in quilts from the period.
 Our Block of the Month Project will let you explore a whole range of techniques including foundation piecing, traditional piecing as well as appliqué.